Padist3r/snake_game/README.md

 # SNAKE
-This is the classic game of snake made by me.
+This is the classic game of snake made by me using python and pygame.

-I will be adding to this readme as this project progresses.